aharring83/Bacterial-Genomics-Workshop/README.md

 Most bioinformatic tools use the CLI.
 The CLI is a way of interacting with a computer's operating system using text representation of files, folders, etc. This differs from the commonly used graphical user interface (GUI), where we can see images linked to files, folders, etc. In order to access the CLI, we have to invoke a program, shell, which is a CLI program that allows us to control the computer by typing instructions with a keyboard.

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
-On a PC/Windows, you’ll need to download powershell or gitbash to access the shell.
+On a PC/Windows, you’ll can use powershell to access the shell.

 To save time, we will be working on a remote server, provided by the Nevada Institue of Personalized Medicine (NIPM), where all the necessary data and software is available.